Should You Buy or Rent a Home?

 Ask yourself these questions to help find out:

-• Do you plan on making a career change that will necessitate a move, or do you already move frequently for work?
+Are you planning to make a career change that could require you to relocate, or do you already have to move frequently for your career?

-• Are you working to improve your financial standing, such as improving your credit score, reducing your debt, and saving for a down payment?
+• Are you working to improve your finances, such as improving your credit, reducing your debt load, or building up a down payment?

-If you answered “yes” to two or more of these questions, it may not be the time to buy.
-Instead, consider carefully why you want to purchase a home and make sure you are ready for the long-term commitment of homeownership.
+If the answer to all three questions is yes, it may not be the time to buy.
+Instead, take time to consider carefully why you want to purchase a home and make sure you’re ready for the long-term commitment, and benefits, of homeownership.

 Related Content